rlex/ansible-role-k3s/README.md

 k3s_external_ip: "{{ ansible_default_ipv4['address'] }}"
 k3s_internal_ip: "{{ ansible_vpn0.ipv4.address }}"
 ```
-In which case external ip will be ansible default ip and node ip will be ip address of vpn0 interface
+In which case external ip will be ansible default ip and node ip (internal-ip) will be ip address of vpn0 interface

 ### Additional packages and services
-Sometimes certain software requires some packages installed on host system.
-One of examples is distributed filesystems like longhorn and openebs which require iscsid
+Sometimes certain software requires certain packages installed on host system.
+Some of examples are distributed filesystems like longhorn and openebs which require iscsid.
 While it's better to manage such software with dedicated roles, i included that variables for simplicity.
 If you want openebs-jiva or longhorn to work, you can specify
 ```yaml
 k3s_additional_packages: